Method to display data sets for analysis.

 MSI is well aware of the needs of the University community and has equipped its labs with high-end workstations with stereo capabilities.
-One of the labs, LMVL has an immersive visualization power-wall system that is 28’ x 7.5’ with active 3D stereo and motion tracking.
-The power wall allows users to visualize and navigate information in multiple dimensions.
+One of the labs, LMVL has a high resolution visualization power-wall system that is 28’ x 7.5’ driven by HPC workstations.
+The power wall enables interactive data, compute, and network intensive visualization of very large and complex data.

 Users needing remote access to visualization can get it using NICE, web-based interface for remote access to MSI resources.

 MSI staff with specialization in visualization work as consultants with various faculty, staff, and students.